Starmer not ‘telling people how to live’ to reach new emissions goal

 Sir Keir Starmer has said he will not be “telling people how to live their lives” as part of plans to reach the UK’s new emissions reduction target.

-Sir Keir was asked if he was prepared to get more people to change their heating systems and tell them to take fewer flights and eat less meat to reach that target.
+Sir Keir was asked if he is prepared to get more people to change their heating systems and tell them to take fewer flights and eat less meat to reach that target.

-“I’ll set out our goal later on today, but look, it will be ambitious, and that’s measured not by telling people what to do.
+“I’ll set out our goal later on today, but, look, it will be ambitious, and that’s measured not by telling people what to do,” he said.

 “It’s measured by making sure that we get to clean power by 2030 – that’s the single most important target on the way to the emissions.

-“And that will bring with it lower bills for people, for their energy it’ll give them independence, so that tyrants like (Vladimir) Putin can’t put his boot on our throat, causing all sorts of difficulties for our energy bills,” the Prime Minister told broadcasters in Baku.
+“And that will bring with it lower bills for people, for their energy it’ll give them independence, so that tyrants like (Russian President Vladimir) Putin can’t put his boot on our throat, causing all sorts of difficulties for our energy bills,” the Prime Minister told broadcasters in Baku, the capital of Azerbaijan.

 The Prime Minister also plans to push the private sector to “start paying their fair share” when it comes to climate commitments.

+It will list on the London Stock Exchange and is part of the UK’s efforts to raise climate finance at scale.

+A Downing Street spokesman said after the meeting: “The Prime Minister said that this demonstrated London as a green finance capital, and bolstered Britain as an attractive place to invest in the future.”

-The climate conference in Azerbaijan comes days after the re-election of Donald Trump, who is expected to boost fossil fuels, roll back green incentives domestically and pull his country out of the Paris climate agreement again.
+The climate conference in Azerbaijan comes days after the re-election in the US of Donald Trump, who is expected to boost fossil fuels, roll back green incentives domestically and pull his country out of the Paris climate agreement again.

 Sir Keir said he would not comment on Mr Trump when asked if he was prepared to call out the president-elect about his claims that climate change is a hoax, saying: “I’m not going to comment on his views.
 I am very clear in mine.”